cloudcomputingcanada2024/cloudcomputingcanada2024/README.md

 <h1 align="center">Hi 👋, This is Muzaffar mian</h1>
-<p>I have a Masters in Computer Science from Nuces Fast lhr. specializing in Machine-Learning/Ai, Advanced Algorithms, Theory of Computation and Cloud Infrastructure.
+<p>I have a Masters in Computer Science from calgary university. specializing in Machine-Learning/Ai, Advanced Algorithms, Theory of Computation and Cloud Infrastructure.
 I have a passion for technology and love to deep dive in different tech stacks to keep up with our current technology revolution.
 My philosophy is to live my life as a student; to keep learning, understanding and overcoming all the challenges.
 I keep myself on a quest of knowledge and the more I roam the more I have realized that this is an everlasting journey.</p>

 <h1 align="left">About Me</h1>